dadi/docs/api/theapi/endpoints/status.md

 ---
-title: Server status
+title: Server Status
 layout: default
 ---

-## Overview
+## Introduction

 An endpoint is provided at `/api/status` which returns server/application data in JSON format.

 The request must be a POST and a valid Bearer token must be supplied in the Authorization header.
-See [Authorisation](https://github.com/dadi/api/blob/docs/docs/authorisation.md) for information regarding obtaining a Bearer token.
+See [Authorisation](../authorisation) for information regarding obtaining a Bearer token.

 ## Configuration